modmore/docs/en/01_Commerce/v1/75_Developer/Calculations.md

 ### Shipping

-Sum of the `shipping` of all order items combined, plus the fee from the chosen shipping method.
+Sum of the `shipping` of all order items combined, plus the fee for each order shipment (based on shipping method) combined.

 ### Discount